openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_XLNet_From_Tensorflow.md

 The script should save into *`~/XLNet-Large/xlnet`*.

-## Converting frozen TensorFlow XLNet Model to IR
+## Converting a frozen TensorFlow XLNet Model to IR

 To generate the XLNet Intermediate Representation (IR) of the model, run Model Optimizer with the following parameters: